MicrosoftDocs/microsoft-365-community/docs/making-decisions/designing-solution-for-scale.md

 ## Information Architecture

-When designing for scale you will need to consider how this affects information architecture￼ approach.
+When designing for scale you will need to consider how this affects information architecture approach.

-￼With large scale deployments, there are several factors to consider:
+With large scale deployments, there are several factors to consider:

 ### Naming convention